davegarvey/rump-docker-example/README.md

 }
 ```

-You will need to note the `key` value in order to test the API.
+You will need to note the `key` value in order to test the API in step 5.

 ## 4. Check to see if Rump is migrating the new data

-In the Docker output you should now see the key data being read and written:
+In the Docker log output for the Rump container you should now see that key data is being read and written:

 ```
 rump_1       | Using scan pattern: apikey-*